The Gold Coaster: Characteristics

 The Gold Coaster is one of Dreamworld's seven thrill rides alongside The Claw, The Giant Drop, Mick Doohan's Motocoaster, Pandamonium, Steel Taipan and Tail Spin.
 At 40 m high, The Gold Coaster was the Southern Hemisphere's tallest roller coaster until 2011 when the park opened BuzzSaw.

 The Gold Coaster is 900 m long, making it the second longest roller coaster in Australia at the time of opening (before Thunderbolt.
 The ride is still one of the longest roller coaster in Australia.
 The ride reaches a top speed of 85 km and a top acceleration of 3.0 g (31 m/s²) during the course of the two-minute ride.

-Vehicle
+Ride Vehicle

-The Gold Coaster consists of a single six-car train seats 24 passengers (4 passengers per car).
-The original trains used from 1996 to 2015 were built by Arrow Dynamics however after the 2015 refurbishment, new trains built by Vekoma were introduced.
+The Gold Coaster consists of a single six-car train which seats 24 passengers (4 passengers per car).
+The original trains used from 1996 to 2015 were built by Arrow Dynamics, however after the 2015 refurbishment, new trains built by Vekoma were introduced.
 During the Hot Wheels era, the trains were themed to race cars.
 Since 2020, the trains are currently themed to a 1970s vintage car.